 In addition to familiar wristwatches, collectors in London will be particularly impressed by the diversity of Cartier’s watchmaking expertise.
 Among the items on display are horological accessories such as a letter opener from 1930 decorated with agate and lapis lazuli and a clock in the handle.
 There is also a wide variety of table clocks that could not be more different.

 There is, for example, a model from 1927 whose striking mechanism audibly signals the hours and quarter hours and is visually inspired by ancient Egypt.
 Hieroglyphs were carved into mother-of-pearl plates, and the whole piece is designed in the style of the entrance to the Temple of Khonsu in Karnak.
 A table clock with an inkwell from 1908 has a completely different look.
-It has been guilloché and enamelled, resulting in a shimmering purple-grey work of art in the style of Louis XVI.
+It features guilloché and enamel techniques, resulting in a shimmering purple-grey work of art in the style of Louis XVI.

-The history of mystery clocks can also be admired in the exhibition through several examples, including the famous “Portal” version from 1923.
+The history of mystery clocks is beautifully showcased through several examples, including the famous ‘Portal’ version from 1923.
 The design is inspired by the entrance to a Shinto shrine, on which a pot-bellied ‘Billiken’, a crystal glass lucky charm, is enthroned.
 The clockwork is hidden directly underneath it, while the hands appear to float on the glass dial.
-Another ‘Mystery Clock’ dates from 1914, with the hands and dial rim set with diamonds.
+Another ‘Mystery Clock’, whose hands and dial rim are set with diamonds, dates back to 1914.
 The watch is one of the first of its kind, conceived by watchmaker Maurice Coüet, whom Louis Cartier hired exclusively for the Maison in 1911.

 The French in London

 One of the special features of Cartier’s success in the United Kingdom is that the French brand presents itself as British as possible.
-This is not so much due to the annual appearance of Cartier representative Laurent Feniou alongside the Queen at the Queen’s Cup polo tournament, which has long been an integral part of the capital’s society scene.
-Much more important is the fact that the company opened its own workshops in London in 1921, called “English Artworks”, so that French designs could be produced by British craftsmen.
-With this “Made in England” approach, the company took a completely different path in the United Kingdom than in the United States, for example, where customers regarded the French provenance of jewellery and watches as a mark of quality and style.
+This is not so much because of Cartier representative Laurent Feniou’s annual appearance alongside the Queen at the Queen’s Cup polo tournament — an event long embedded in the capital’s social scene — but rather the fact that the company opened its own workshops in London in 1921, called ‘English Artworks’, so that French designs could be produced by British craftsmen.
+With this ‘Made in England’ approach, the company followed a markedly different strategy in the United Kingdom than in the United States, where customers viewed the French origin of jewellery and watches as a hallmark of quality and style.

-Today, the New Bond Street store, next to the New York Cartier building on 5th Avenue, is the place where the soul of the brand can best be seen and experienced outside Paris.
-Other boutiques on this shopping street may come and go, but Cartier has been at home here for ages, and anyone walking through the first room of the boutique will inevitably pass by Jacques Cartier’s former office.
-So even when the exhibition at the Victoria & Albert Museum eventually closes, there will still be another highly authentic place to experience Cartier in London.
-Even a rare and coveted skeletonised Asymétrique was on display in a showcase during our visit.
-This may not be a permanent fixture, but the sheer number of special pieces from the current collection is impressive – making the boutique a museum-like pilgrimage site for Cartier collectors anyway.
+Aside from Cartier’s New York flagship on 5th Avenue, the New Bond Street boutique is perhaps the best place to experience the brand’s soul outside Paris today.
+While other boutiques on this street may come and go, this location has been home to Cartier for ages, and anyone walking through the first room of the boutique will inevitably pass by Jacques Cartier’s former office.
+So even after the exhibition at the Victoria & Albert Museum comes to a close, London will still offer another truly authentic place to experience Cartier.
+Notably, a rare and coveted skeletonised Asymétrique was on display in a showcase during our visit.
+Although this may not be a permanent fixture, the sheer number of extraordinary pieces from the current collection is impressive – making the boutique a museum-like pilgrimage site for Cartier collectors anyway.

 vam.ac.uk